AvnetDev/rfsoc-board-docs/docs/source/system_setup.rst

 .. image:: images_system_setup/sd_root.jpg

 4. Safely eject the SD card from the PC and replace in the ZCU208

+.. note:: **Design File Information** The software and firmware contained in the SD Card image are biult upon the `Xilinx RF Data Converter Evaluation Tool (v2020.2) <https://www.xilinx.com/products/silicon-devices/soc/rfsoc.html#resources>`_.
+Our customizations are accomplished via TCL scripts for the Xilinx Vivado project, and several modifications to the Xilinx PetaLinux BSP.
+The source code for these modifications is freely available.
+We are in the process of moving our private GitHub repo to public status so that the project can be cloned/forked/etc.

 Boot & Network Configuration
 ----------------------------